 How to Become a Police Officer in Houston

-For educational requirements, candidates must have at least 48 semester hours of credit from an accredited college or university OR a minimum of two year of active duty in the US military with a honorable discharge OR at least five years experience as a peace officer licensed by the Texas Commission of Law Enforcement (TCOLE) or an equivalent licensing agency from another state.
+- Have at least 48 semester hours of credit from an accredited college or university OR a minimum of two years of active duty in the US military with an honorable discharge OR at least five years experience as a peace officer licensed by the Texas Commission on Law Enforcement (TCOLE) or an equivalent licensing agency from another state

-In addition to the many basic requirements listed above, aspiring police recruits must pass a number of physical and mental examinations.
+Aspiring police recruits who meet the requirements above must pass a number of physical and mental examinations.
 The first step is a reading comprehension test followed by a physical agility test.
 After these tests are passed, candidates will then have to submit to a polygraph test, which precedes a psychological and medical exam.
-The final step before being admitted to the Houston Police Academy is an interview and a review of the candidate’s potential ability to work as a Houston cop.
+The final step before being admitted to the Houston Police Academy is an interview and a review of the candidate’s ability to work as a Houston cop.

-For more information, see 10 Steps to Becoming a Police Officer on our homepage and once ready to apply for a position in the NYPD, application information can be found at the Houston Police Department Career page.
+For more information, see 10 Steps to Becoming a Police Officer on our homepage.
+Once ready to apply for a position at the HPD, application information can be found at the Houston Police Department Career page.

 Houston Police Department Information

 The HPD is divided into 13 patrol divisions, which are further divided into districts that have various beats.
 All Houston police stations are operated and staffed 24 hours a day.
 Additionally, there are 29 storefront HPD locations that are also found throughout the city, although they are open normal business hours only.